John McCain's funeral events: Everything you need to know

 Aug.
 30

-Arizonans line the 50-mile stretch of Interestate 17 as Arizona National Guard personnel and a motorcade makes its way through Phoenix to a memorial service at North Phoenix Baptist Church.
+Arizonans line the 50-mile stretch of Interstate 17 as Arizona National Guard personnel and a motorcade makes its way through Phoenix to a memorial service at North Phoenix Baptist Church.

 McCain's wife, Cindy, arrives at the Arizona State Capitol at 9 a.m.
 MST to pay her respects.